sondregronas/EduGameDist/README.md

 Currently there is no simple way of updating your instance in case of database changes, so adding additional features must be done manually.
 Be sure to create a backup of both `noco.db.defaults` and `gamedb.db` before updating.

 I intend to tackle this later, but for now the database columns in `gamedb.db` will not change, so worst case you'll lose out on new features when and if they are added.

+## Disclaimer
+While this project allows for managing distribution of games or any files over the internet, it's only intended for local and internal use.
+Take additional precautions to ensure the service is only accessible to those eligible by law in your area.
+It is possible to give access to broader audiences, but in doing so you are operating at your own risk.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details